ccmmf/downscaling/docs/workflow_documentation.md

   - confirm that relative paths (`data_raw`, `data`, `cache`) are correct.
   - detect and use resources for parallel processing (with future package); default is `available cores - 1`
   - PRODUCTION mode setting.
 For testing, set `PRODUCTION` to `FALSE`.
 This is _much_ faster and requires fewer computing resources because it subsets large datasets.
 Once a test run is successful, set `PRODUCTION` to `TRUE` to run the full workflow.

-**Others:**

-_these shouldn't need to be changed unless you want to change the default behavior of the workflow_

-- `renv.lock` is used for package management with `renv`.
-  - See [project renv setup docs](docs/renv_setup.md) for instructions about using `renv` for these workflows.
-  - See [renv package documentation](https://rstudio.github.io/renv/articles/renv.html) for more details.

-#

 ### 1. Data Preparation